laiquet/idtrackerai-enhanced/docs/source/FAQs.rst

 that idtracker.ai generates.
 In `this repository <https://gitlab.com/polavieja_lab/midline>`_ we provide an example where we compute the nose, tail and midline for fish.

-You can also generate a small video for every animal in :ref:`video generators` and use it to get the posture with one of the AI based posture trackings (`Deeplabcut <https://github.com/AlexEMG/DeepLabCut>`_, `LEAP <https://github.com/talmo/leap>`_, ...).
+You can also generate a small video for every animal in :ref:`video generators` and use it to get the posture with one of the AI based posture trackings (`Deeplabcut <http://www.mackenziemathislab.org/deeplabcut/>`_, `SLEAP <https://sleap.ai/>`_, ...).

 Does idtracker.ai track single animals?
 ---------------------------------------